mackram/php-oauth-client/README.md

 The above situation assumed you already had a valid access token.
 If you didn't you got redirected to the authorization server where you had to accept the request for access to your data.
-Assuming that all went well you will be redirected back the the redirection URI you registered at the OAuth 2.0 service.
+Assuming that all went well you will be redirected back to the redirection URI you registered at the OAuth 2.0 service.

-The of the `Callback` class is very similar to the `Api` class.
+The `Callback` class is very similar to the `Api` class.
 We assume you also create the `ClientConfig` object here, like in the `Api` case.
 The contents of this file are assumed to be in `callback.php`.